yakir12/MAT2db.jl/README.md

 process_csv("this is the full path to the your csv file.csv")
 ```

 This will first check for any errors in your files (read any error messages to discover what went wrong).
-If no errors were detected, it will save quality reports on all of the calibrations and runs in a `results` folder in your home directory:
+If no errors were detected, it will save quality reports on all of the calibrations and runs in a `data` folder in where you ran the code from:
 ```
+data
-quality
+├── quality
-├── calibrations
+│   ├── calibrations
-│   └── 20181121_02_left.mov582.835.png
+│   │   └── 20181121_02_left.mov582.835.png
-└── runs
+│   └── runs
-    └── 1
+│       └── 1
-        ├── calibrated POIs.png
+│           ├── calibrated POIs.png
-        ├── feeder.png
+│           ├── feeder.png
-        ├── initialfeeder.png
+│           ├── initialfeeder.png
-        ├── nest.png
+│           ├── nest.png
-        ├── pellet.png
+│           ├── pellet.png
-        └── track.mkv
+│           └── track.mkv
+└── results
+    └── 1.png
 ```
-The calibration image shows how the calibrated checkerboard image compares to the raw one as well as the minimum, mean, and maximum calibration errors in cm.
+In the quality folder: The calibration image shows how the calibrated checkerboard image compares to the raw one as well as the minimum, mean, and maximum calibration errors in cm.
-In each run folder there are the raw POIs and their pixel coordinates (track is a movie while the others are images), as well as the calibrated POIs and their relative distances to each other in cm.
+In each run folder there are the raw POIs and their pixel coordinates (track is a movie while the others are images), as well as the calibrated POIs and their relative distances to each other in cm (this includes the calibrated and corrected representations).
+In the results folder: Each run has one result image showing the track and POIs oriented so that the nest is at origo and the feeder is directly below it.

 ## To check for
 In terms of the calibrations: